bclover/real-world-functional-programming-book/gitbook/part7/total_functions.md

 ## How Can a Pure Function Still Throw?

-If we're building some functions to valid what the user types in a text input, we need to ensure they didn't leave it blank, so we'll count the length of a `String` using a pure function:
+If we're building some functions to validate what the user types in a text input, we need to ensure they didn't leave it blank, so we'll count the length of a `String` using a pure function:

 ```javascript
 const notBlank = str =>